BRONZE FINDS PAGE

 A Better than average late Roman Bronze.

-This large bronze Sestertius from the reign of Hadrian 117-138AD is my favourite Roman coin find to date.
-It took me nearly an hour to reveal its hidden details.
+This large bronze Sestertius from the reign of Hadrian 117-138AD is my favourite Roman coin to date.
+It took me nearly an hour to reveal its hidden detail.

 I believe this Dupondius to be attributed to Emperor Titus who ruled over the Empire between 79 and 81AD.